adiHusky/3D-Object-Classification-Using-Capsule-Networks/Maya3D-Images-Dataset/Anindita/README.md

 ```
 The above written snippet is a brief excerpt of the work I have done so far towards the project Capsule Neural Networks project.

-Things I learnt:
+<br> Things I learnt:

-1.)
+<br> 1.)
 Basics of Maya on exporting/importing and running python scripts on objects
-2.)
+<br> 2.)
 Learnt how to read an image property using python script
-3.)
+<br> 3.)
 Learnt about MEL (basics)
-4.)
+<br> 4.)
 How an object can be viewed from every angle using python script and MEL library
-5.)
+<br> 5.)
 How a SQL connection can be established using python
-6.)
+<br> 6.)
 Learnt about Google Cloud Platform on setting up instances for storage bucket and SQL database
-7.)
+<br> 7.)
 Learnt to create a Database in GCP

 #CONCLUSION